siqirua/tp/docs/UserGuide.md

 Format: `findComp [c/COMP_NAME]`

 Example: `findComp c/midterm` lists all graded component contains the string midterm  (and their associated scores).
-All graded students will be shown since they are relevant.
+All students will be shown since they are relevant.

 ### Find students : `findScore`
 Shows all student scores that matches the given search keyword of the specific parameter.
-No student or graded components will be displayed
+No student or graded components will be displayed.
 Format: `findScore  [s/STUDENT_NO...] [n/NAME...] [e/EMAIL...] [g/TUTORIAL_GRP...] [c/COMP_NAME...][x/comments...][t/tags...]`

 Example: `findScore g/T02 c/midterm` lists all midterm scores in tutorial group T02.
 The graded component and student list will be emptied.